deartc/Quality-Project-Teresa-Hawkins/README.md

   7. Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).
    a.
 Preconditions- WCAG list of web accessibility evaluation tools were used to test Verizon site.
 The time limit was ten minutes.
   b.
 Steps- Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).
 Step one, I checked for clear page titles.
 Step   two, I tested for identified images that met guidelines.
 Step three, I checked to see if heading levels were correct.
 Step four, I checked for font size.
 Step   five, I checked for color contrast.
   c.
 Expected results- Accessibility testing on the Verizon site against the Web Content Accessibility Guidelines (WCAG) passed.

   8. Functionality Testing.
 Verizon functionality testing was performed, and the following were tested: drop-downs, buttons, and process flow.
   a.
 Preconditions- The preconditions for the Verizon functionality testing were to identify the dropdowns, buttons, and process flow.
-The time limit was ten minutes.
+Ten  minutes was limit.
   b.
 Steps- Verizon functionality testing was performed, and the following steps were done.
 Step one, test for dropdowns.
 Step two test for buttons.
 Step three   test for process flow.
   c.
 Expected results- Verizon functionality passed the following tests: drop-downs, buttons, and process flow.

 9. Payment and promo code.
 Payment and promo code on Verizon were tested to make sure they're working.